©2020 William A. Lasher

 “Wait a minute,” said Moonblade looking over Deven’s shoulder from his seat, “we’re flying downstream but the river is flowing backwards!”

-“It’s high tide, Johnny,” Deven turned her head towards Moonblade smiling, “we’re not far from the coast and we’re still at sea level.”
+“It’s high tide, Johnny,” Deven turned her head towards Moonblade smiling, “we’re not far from the coast, and we’re still at sea level.”

 “The water looks awfully dirty,” said Molly.

-“Aye, the River Thames is hardly the pure mountain springs of the Western Territory,” Deven with a small laugh.
+“Oi, the River Thames is hardly the pure mountain springs of the Western Territory,” Deven with a small laugh.

 The mooring station was a long and narrow mahogany plank platform, supported by iron piers, 30 yards or so above the surface.
-Free from their burdensome oxygen suits now, the excited Morpurgos scurried down rope ladders and went to work attaching a number of heavy lines to substantial iron eye bolts.
+Free from their burdensome oxygen suits now, the excited Morpurgos climbed down the rope ladders and went to work attaching a number of heavy lines to substantial iron eye bolts.